 Her teaching knowledge was gained in many Waldorf and mainstream schools in both Ireland and Italy.
 Being an essential part of the team in Dublin Steiner School for the last eight years, Chiara believes strongly in the Steiner method as it is gentle, positive, creative and practical, suiting her character and values.Chiara enjoys spending her free time with animals, going for nature walks, embroidering, listening to traditional Irish music, playing board games and hiking.
 She has a lot of other interests like crafts, playing the lyre and singing, gardening, painting, cooking and swimming.
 Chiara brings these passions to the Kindergarten.

 BA in Theatre Studies, MA in Art Education and MA in Early Childhood Education

 Originally from Poland, Urszula moved to Dublin in 2015.
-She started in the Dublin Steiner School in 2017 with over 5 years’ experience in teaching and art education.
-She has worked in several art museums in Poland and Ireland, developed her love of nature while working in Airfield, Dundrum – and continues to teach in the Dublin Polish school on the weekends. – Since joining the staff at the Dublin Steiner School her understanding of the importance of Steiner Waldorf education has grown.
-During the past year she has gained valuable experience from assisting two experienced Steiner Waldorf kindergarten teachers, has benefited from ISKA mentorship and has attended several ISKA workshops and conferences.
-Urszula strongly believes in Steiner Waldorf Education and is looking forward to continuing her formal training with ISKA.
+She started in the Dublin Steiner School in 2017 with over 6 years’ experience in teaching and art education.
+She has worked in several art museums in Poland and Ireland, developed her love of nature while working in Airfield, Dundrum, taught and supported bilingual children in the Dublin Polish school.